valkey-io/valkey-py/docs/connections.rst

-Connecting to Redis
+Connecting to Valkey
 ###################

 Generic Client
 **************

-This is the client used to connect directly to a standard Redis node.
+This is the client used to connect directly to a standard Valkey node.

-.. autoclass:: redis.Redis
+.. autoclass:: valkey.Valkey
    :members:

 Sentinel Client
 ***************

-Redis `Sentinel <https://redis.io/topics/sentinel>`_ provides high availability for Redis.
-There are commands that can only be executed against a Redis node running in sentinel mode.
+Valkey `Sentinel <https://valkey.io/topics/sentinel>`_ provides high availability for Valkey.
+There are commands that can only be executed against a Valkey node running in sentinel mode.
 Connecting to those nodes, and executing commands against them requires a Sentinel connection.

-Connection example (assumes Redis exists on the ports listed below):
+Connection example (assumes Valkey exists on the ports listed below):

-   >>> from redis import Sentinel
+   >>> from valkey import Sentinel
    >>> sentinel = Sentinel([('localhost', 26379)], socket_timeout=0.1)
    >>> sentinel.discover_master('mymaster')
    ('127.0.0.1', 6379)